Looking for complementary or alternative therapy information on the web

 The internet is a major source of health information and many people use it to get medical information.
 This information is likely to affect their choice of treatment.
 People often use the internet to look up health information for families or friends who have cancer.

 Using the internet can be a very easy and effective way of finding information about complementary and alternative cancer therapies.
-But with thousands of sites providing information, it can be difficult to know which ones are giving you reliable information.
-Anyone can put information up on a website and so you need to ensure that the information you read is safe and correct.
+But with millions of sites providing information, it can be difficult to know which ones are giving you reliable information.
+The information available ranges from accurate and useful to dangerous and wrong.

 A UK study in 2003 assessed 32 complementary and alternative medicine websites.
 The researchers found that most sites gave valuable and reliable information but they didn't back this up with accurate scientific evidence.
 A small number of sites were thought to be dangerous and gave advice that could potentially cause harm

 The researchers concluded that the quality of the information was extremely varied.
 Many sites support unproven therapies and some of these are very dangerous.
 This is only one study but it shows how important it is to access reliable and accurate information.

 In some cases it is easy to see which sites are risky and which are reputable.
 But if you are having trouble, you may find the following tips helpful.

 There are particular things to look out for when checking that a website is reputable.